English (United States)

 Weaning readiness is determined by assessment of the patient’s stability, resolution of the reason for mechanical ventilation, and achievement of selected weaning criteria goals (e.g., weaning indices) (Box 1) (Box 2).
-Attention to other clinical factors is also important before initiating weaning trials.2 Clinical tools and checklists ensure systematic attention to these factors and may help ensure good outcomes (Box 3).
+Attention to other clinical factors is also important before initiating weaning trials.1,2 Clinical tools and checklists ensure systematic attention to these factors and may help ensure good outcomes (Box 3).
 In addition, prophylaxis regimens are recommended to prevent complications in patients who are being mechanically ventilated.
-Complications include ventilator-associated pneumonia (VAP), deep vein thrombosis, gastrointestinal bleeding, and sinusitis.2
+Complications include ventilator-associated pneumonia (VAP), deep vein thrombosis, gastrointestinal bleeding, and sinusitis.1

-The respiratory therapist (RT) remains with the patient, especially at the beginning of the trial; makes assessments frequently during the trial; coaches the patient; reinforces the goals and desired outcomes; and reminds the patient that successful weaning and extubation facilitate talking, eating, self-care activities, and mobilization.2
+The respiratory therapist (RT) remains with the patient, especially at the beginning of the trial; makes assessments frequently during the trial; coaches the patient; reinforces the goals and desired outcomes; and reminds the patient that successful weaning and extubation facilitate talking, eating, self-care activities, and mobilization.

-Weaning indices have proven to be disappointing predictors of a patient’s ability to wean.2 Most predictors focus on pulmonary-specific factors.
+Weaning indices have proven to be limited predictors of a patient’s ability to wean.1 Most predictors focus on pulmonary-specific factors.
 In general, the indices are poor positive predictors (they do not indicate that the patient will wean), but they are good negative predictors (they indicate that the patient will not wean).
 Thus, use of the indices is not widespread.
 The various weaning indices are best used to evaluate the components from which they are designed (breathing pattern, respiratory muscle strength, etc.).
 These indices, if measured, are generally measured by the RT.

 The patient’s overall status should be optimized before weaning of the ventilatory support is attempted.
 In addition to respiratory condition, assessment of weaning readiness should include acid-base status, electrolyte balance, status of other organ systems, nutritional status, and psychological state.